Marfusios/crypto-websocket-extensions/README.md

 * efficient data structure, based on [howtohft blog post](https://web.archive.org/web/20110219163448/http://howtohft.wordpress.com/2011/02/15/how-to-build-a-fast-limit-order-book/)
 * `CryptoOrderBook` class - unified order book across all exchanges
-* support for level2 market data (only differences in order book)
+* support for L2 (grouped by price), L3 (every single order) market data
+* support for snapshots and deltas/diffs
 * provides streams:
     * `OrderBookUpdatedStream` - streams on an every order book update
     * `BidAskUpdatedStream` - streams when bid or ask price changed (top level of the order book)
 	* `TopLevelUpdatedStream` - streams when bid or ask price/amount changed (top level of the order book)
 * provides properties and methods:
     * `BidLevels` and `AskLevels` - ordered array of current state of the order book
+    * `BidLevelsPerPrice` and `AskLevelsPerPrice` - dictionary of all L3 orders split by price
     * `FindLevelByPrice` and `FindLevelById` - returns specific order book level

 Usage: